Yehoshuwah (Joshua) Quick Link – Go To Chapter:

 16 So Yehoshuwah rose up early in the morning and brought Israel near by tribes, and the tribe of Yehudah was chosen.

-17 And he brought the family of Yehudah near, and he took the family of the Zerahites; and he brought the family of the Zerahites near man by man, and Zabdi was chosen.
+17 And he brought the families of Yehudah near, and He took the family of the Zerahites; and he brought the family of the Zerahites near man by man, and Zabdi was chosen.

 20 So Achan answered Yehoshuwah and said, “Indeed, I have sinned against YEHOWAH, the Elohim of Israel, and this is what I have done:

 21 When I saw among the spoil a beautiful garment from Shinar, and two hundred shekels of silver, and a bar of gold fifty shekels in weight, then I coveted them and took them; and behold, they are concealed in the earth in the midst of my tent with the silver underneath it.”